Final report for FNC21-1301

 We had some trouble ordering the supplies we outlined on our proposed budget.
 By the time the grant was approved the dehydrator and the food grinder we had budgeted for were both discontinued.
 We also learned that the hatchery where we hoped to buy the layer hens from would not have the animals available in spring of 2021 when we had hoped to begin the project.
 They would have layers available in fall, but we had concerns that the shortening days of that season would affect the egg production.
 We opted then to reserve birds for spring of 2022, though this postponed the research quite a bit.

 In hindsight this was not a bad thing as we faced many more hurdles in producing the feed.
-The forage analysis we budgeted for told us the nutrional content of the feed, but the lab was unable to test for any pollutants that may be harmful to the layer hens.
+The forage analysis we budgeted for told us the nutritional content of the feed, but the lab was unable to test for any pollutants that may be harmful to the layer hens.
 They recommended the Iowa State University toxicology lab.
 After speaking with the lab, they would not accept a sample directly from our farm.
 They only work with veterinarians or universities.
 I contacted all of our local vets but none work with poultry and needed to see the animal before filling out any paperwork.
 I reached further afield to several regional Wisconsin vets who did work with poultry but for one reason or another they did not want to or were unable to help.
 I reached out to the SARE grant coordinators to ask if there was a vet on staff who could help but there was not.
 However, after some discussion and a conference call, the University of Minnesota, our local SARE host, agreed to file the paperwork on our behalf and the toxicology report was eventually completed.
-Small amounts of a blue-green algae was found but it was determined to be not enough to halt the project.
+Small amounts of a blue-green algae were found but it was determined to be not enough to discontinue the project.

 In October, with the two reports completed, I contacted the local feed mill that had agreed to formulate a complete layer hen diet for us using the lakeweed we harvested.
 The owner of the mill ran this by his poultry expert and concluded that because there was no research to mix lakeweed with other commodities, there were liabilities for him and his mill.
 He was also concerned with the high protein content of the lakeweed.